danielolaszy/glue-cli/README.md

 # Glue CLI

-Glue is a command-line tool that synchronizes GitHub issues with project management tools like JIRA.
+Glue is a command-line tool that synchronizes GitHub issues with Jira.

 ## Features

-- Initializes GitHub repositories with necessary labels
-- Synchronizes GitHub issues with JIRA tickets
+- Synchronizes GitHub issues with Jira tickets
-- Provides status information about synchronization
-- Supports different issue types (Story, Feature)
+- Routes issues to specific Jira boards using labels

 ## Installation